 As project manager Andy Burns says, we all hope that when we age, we’ll be well looked after.
 For over 60 years, that’s exactly what not-for-profit aged-care organisation Uniting AgeWell has been doing for Australia’s older population.

-While the aging population now has many more aged-care services and support options, the Australian Government’s most recent push has been to help keep people at home for as long as possible – with the support of additional in-home care services.
+While the ageing population now has many more aged care services and support options, the Australian Government’s most recent push has been to help keep people at home for as long as possible – with the support of additional in-home care services.

 “We’ve probably got over 9,000 in-home and community-care clients, and that part of our business has seen tremendous growth in the last year,” Andy says.